NUKnightLab/bonfire/README.md

 Automated curation of tweeted content from your Twitterverse

-This is a complete re-write of the original Bonfire project from Knight Lab, which is a Tweeted content curator inspired by the Nieman Labs Fuego project.
+This is a complete re-write of the original Bonfire project from Knight Lab, which is a Tweeted content curator inspired by Nieman Lab's Fuego project.

 Design goals for this version of Bonfire include: